Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 1. Log into the platform.
 2. Navigate to **Catalog > Product Foundry > Categories**.
 This page displays all global categories assigned only to products and product categories.
 3. Open the ellipsis menu on a category and select **Delete**.
 A confirmation message is displayed.
 Once confirmed, the category is deleted from the system.

-### Convert a product category into a Featured category

-Only users that are assigned the **Central Admin** role can edit product categories.

-To convert a category into a Featured category:

-1. Log into the platform.
-2. Navigate to **Catalog > Product Foundry > Categories**.
-This page displays all global categories assigned only to products and product categories.
-3. Click the category name to open the category preview pane.
-Change the category visibility as well as the Featured category toggle.
-If five Featured categories are already present in the system, a warning message is displayed and a new one cannot be added.
-4. Save the change.

 ### Assigning a category while creating/editing a product